Cleanroom Best Practice – a User’s Guide

 • To ensure the environment remains free of particle and microorganism contaminants.

 • To prevent cross-contamination.
-As equipment is moved around in the cleanroom, they can transfer contamination to the hands of the people carrying them and to other surfaces or objects.
+As equipment is moved around in the cleanroom, it can transfer contaminants to the hands of the people carrying it and to other surfaces or objects.

-• Cleanrooms are designed to eliminate microorganisms, but some hardy specimens can still grow on surfaces if not cleaned and disinfected regularly.
+• Cleanrooms are designed to eliminate microorganisms, but some hardy specimens can still grow on surfaces if they are not cleaned and disinfected regularly.

-• Pharmaceutical products are sensitive to any kind of contamination, which could spoil a batch or even make it dangerous – so regular cleaning and disinfecting of surfaces and equipment is crucial to maintaining the integrity of the final product.
+• Pharmaceutical products are sensitive to any kind of contamination, which could spoil a batch or even make it dangerous.
+Regular cleaning and disinfecting of surfaces and equipment is crucial to maintaining the integrity of the final product.

 5 – Use air filters

-It’s important that the air in the cleanroom is as pure as the people and the surfaces.
+It’s important to keep the air in the cleanroom as pure as the staff and the surfaces.

 Air filters remove particles from the air that can come from a variety of sources, such as personnel, equipment, and even the surrounding environment.
 These particles can become harmful contaminants if they find their way into the bioprocess workflow.

-This means they will trap most bacteria, mold spores and many other contaminants.
+This means they will trap most bacteria, mould spores, and many other contaminants.

 This airflow helps to remove particles that may have settled on surfaces or equipment and ensure that they travel out of the cleanroom, rather than floating around and settling elsewhere within it.